advaita-s/weather-trend-analysis-python/README.md

 - Climate comparisons across regions
 - Learning time series data manipulation and visualization

-## ✅ Advantages of This Approach
+## Advantages of This Approach

 - No web scraping: clean, API-based data retrieval
 - No authentication required: Open-Meteo is free and open

-## 📁 Folder Structure

 ## Data Source

 > **Data Source**: Weather data provided by [Open-Meteo](https://open-meteo.com/), a free weather API for open use.

-## Author
+## ✅ Author
+Advaita_S_S
+BSc Computer Science (Data Analytics) Student

-This project is developed as an individual effort focused on applying data analysis and time series concepts using real-world datasets.
+This project is developed as an individual effort focused on applying data analysis and time series concepts using real-world datasets and work developed for academic and portfolio use.